Top 5 Latex-Free Mattresses for Organic Allergy Relief

 It's a perfect blend of comfort and support that won't break your budget.

-The mattress is made from memory foam certified by CertiPUR-US and plant-based BioFoam layers.
+The mattress is made from CertiPUR-US certified foam and plant-based BioFoam layers.
 The charcoal-infused foam helps to regulate temperature and wick away moisture.

-This latex-free mattress has a 25-year warranty, free shipping and returns, and a 365-night trial.
+This mattress has a 25-year warranty, free shipping and returns, and a 365-night trial.

 If you want to upgrade your eco-sleep credentials without spending too much, I highly recommend the Cypress from Brentwood Home.